 Many plants are known to have air-purifying abilities, with them removing toxins from the air.
 This allows you to breathe in clean air more regularly which, increases your overall health.
 Many scientific studies look at the calming benefits of purified air.

 Houseplants can help reduce stress and anxiety.
-Some are known to have positive effects on blood pressure as well as increase productivity.
+Some are known to have positive effects on blood pressure as well as increasing productivity.
 That is often why house/ indoor plants are in many offices.
 There have also been cases of houseplants helping reduce fatigue and headaches.

 January 10th – 16th is National Houseplant Week in the UK.